 To add to the beauty of the campus, the asphalt parking space will be replaced with green park areas.
 The new park areas will be separated into distinct zones.

-A series of moors formed by water are also planned to create an eco-park to filter storm water.
+A series of moors formed by water is also planned to create an eco-park to filter stormwater.
 A dunefield formed by the wind has been designed to provide secure spaces to harvest vegetation.

 Key players involved

 Civil engineering, traffic engineering and surveying services for the project are being provided by TERRA, who will work in collaboration with the museum, City of Chicago and other design team members will provide hydraulics, hydrology, utilities and traffic solution.

 Studio Gang Architects and SCAPE Landscape Architects have been selected to provide landscape services for the project.
 The connecting bridge to Northerly Island will also be designed by Jeanne Gang from Studio Gang Architects.